nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the total revenue command works:
 ![RevenueSequenceDiagram.png](images/RevenueSequenceDiagram.png)

-### \[Proposed\] Undo/redo feature
+### Undo/redo feature

-#### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
+The undo/redo mechanism is facilitated by `VersionedAddressBook`.
 It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

 * `VersionedAddressBook#commit()` — Saves the current address book state in its history.
 * `VersionedAddressBook#undo()` — Restores the previous address book state from its history.